 If you operate life support medical equipment at your home or business, please call us at 1-800-973-2356.

-If we are unable to access the existing meter, we’ll leave you information to contact Corix Utilities to reschedule.
+If we are unable to access the existing meter, we’ll leave you information so you can reschedule.

 There will be no noticeable change to your service, except that we will be able to measure your monthly energy usage remotely, rather than by visiting your property.
 In the months following installation, new programs and services become available to customers with smart meters.
 Learn more about smart meters and services.